-No one can predict exactly how they are going to lose weight, since patterns of weight loss vary greatly from one person to the next.
-It has a lot to do with your genetic makeup, which also influences fat distribution on the body.
 Some people tend to lose weight almost immediately from their hips and thighs, while others see their belly fat just disappear.
 But the love handles prove to be problematic for almost everyone.
+This subcutaneous fat at the sides and back of your waist is aesthetically displeasing, but doesn't pose a significant health risk.

 Video of the Day

-Initially, people lose the majority of their weight in the areas of the body with the most fatty tissue.
-If you gained most of your weight in the stomach, this is the area where you’ll see the most significant reduction in fat.
-Love handles, on the other hand, are fairly small pockets of fatty tissue, so your body won’t necessarily target these areas until later in your weight loss.
-Sometimes, it’s the last area of fat you will shed.
+Love handles, on the other hand, are fairly small pockets of fatty tissue, so your body won’t necessarily target these areas until later in your weight-loss journey.
+Sometimes, they're the last area of fat you shed.

-Since you are losing weight already, half the battle is won.
-Eventually, your body will turn to these pockets of fat for energy.
+Since you're losing weight already, you're on the right track.
+Eventually, your body will turn to love handle pockets of fat for energy.
 It just takes time, so continue following a calorie-controlled diet and getting regular exercise to promote weight loss.
-This doesn’t necessarily mean you shouldn’t reassess what you are doing to lose the weight.
-People commonly hit what’s known as a weight-loss plateau, so you may need to cut a few more calories from your diet as well as increase the intensity or duration of your workout to kick up results.

 If you’ve hit your target weight and are still plagued by love handles, talk to a dietitian as well as a personal trainer.
 A dietitian can better assess your diet and help you make changes that may benefit those love handles, while a personal trainer can establish a workout routine that can help you get rid of the remaining excess fat.